Duke Energy Foundation logo

 Where this funder awards grants

-The Duke Energy Foundation funds programs in the following states:
+The Duke Energy Foundation funds programs in:

 • North Carolina